bipul-ydv/thoughtworks-converter/README.md

 # Overview

-* TDD using JUnit, Hamcrest and Mockito (92% coverage).
+* TDD using JUnit, Hamcrest, Mockito and PowerMockito (92% coverage).
 Unit and integration testing -- passes supplied test data.
 * Tools: IDEA 14 (static code analysis) and Git (local)
 * System components:
  * MerchantConverterApp: Runnable, loads input file and passes to Parser
  * InputParser: Parses each line and calls relevant Repository and Writer interface function
+ * Factories: Repository and Writer factories for obtaining the correct concrete implementation based on regex or name
  * Repository: Interface and concrete implementations for setting Symbols (i.e. Roman numerals) or Credits
  * Writer: Interface and concrete implementations for getting and outputting Symbols or Credits
  * SymbolInterpreter: Conversion from Roman to Arabic numerals